SNAP Benefits in Maryland: How to Apply and Qualify

 In-Person Application

-You may also apply in person at your local Department of Social Services office.
-Staff are available to help you with the form and answer questions about the application process.
+If you prefer face-to-face assistance, you can apply at your local Department of Social Services office.
+Staff can help you fill out the form and answer questions about the process.

 Mail-In Application